 Cardiovascular — Arrhythmias secondary to hypothermia and hypoxemia are often observed in nonfatal drowning victims.
 (See "Accidental hypothermia in adults", section on 'General findings and progression' and "Accidental hypothermia in adults", section on 'Electrocardiographic changes'.)

 The initial arrhythmias described following nonfatal drowning include sinus tachycardia, sinus bradycardia, and atrial fibrillation .
 In addition, swimming (including diving) can precipitate fatal ventricular arrhythmias in patients with congenital long QT syndrome type 1.
-(See "Clinical features of congenital long QT syndrome", section on 'Triggers of arrhythmia'.)
+(See "Congenital long QT syndrome: Epidemiology and clinical manifestations", section on 'Triggers of arrhythmia'.)

 Changes in the electrocardiogram of a small number of patients following non-fatal submersion injury that suggest myocardial ischemia may be due to takotsubo cardiomyopathy, coronary artery spasm, or hypothermia, in addition to myocardial ischemia proper .

 Acid-base and electrolytes — A metabolic and/or respiratory acidosis is often observed.
 Significant electrolyte imbalances generally do not occur in nonfatal drowning survivors except those submerged in unusual media, such as the Dead Sea, where the extremely concentrated seawater can produce life-threatening hypernatremia, hypermagnesemia, and hypercalcemia due to absorption of swallowed seawater .
 (See "Simple and mixed acid-base disorders".)

 Renal — Renal failure rarely can occur after submersion, and is usually due to acute tubular necrosis resulting from hypoxemia, shock, hemoglobinuria, or myoglobinuria [50,51].
 (See "Overview of the management of acute kidney injury in adults".)